Freaks and Geeks: Planned storylines

-In a 2012 interview with Vanity Fair, Paul Feig detailed what would have happened to the characters if the show had continued: Lindsay would become a human rights lawyer, years after following the Grateful Dead.
+In a 2012 interview with Vanity Fair, Paul Feig detailed what would have happened to the characters if the show had continued: Lindsay, after initial tension with her parents, would become a human rights lawyer, years after following the Grateful Dead.
 Sam would have joined the drama club.
 Neal would cope with his parents' divorce by joining a swing choir in school.
 Bill would join the basketball team, becoming a jock and leading to tension with the geeks.
 Daniel would end up in jail.
 Kim would become pregnant on tour while following the Grateful Dead.
 Nick would be pressured by his strict father to join the Army.

 Media releases

 DVD and Blu-ray

 On April 6, 2004, a six-DVD Freaks and Geeks box set was released through Shout!
 Factory and Sony BMG Music Entertainment.
 A limited "yearbook edition" set, including two additional discs, was also available through the official website for the show.
 Fans who had signed an online petition to get the show on DVD got priority in purchasing the special set.

 On November 25, 2008, the deluxe "Yearbook Edition" box set was re-released through Vivendi Entertainment.
 The set features all of the episodes, commentaries and special features of the "Complete Series" six-DVD set, plus two extra discs and deluxe packaging.
 It is packaged as an 80-page color yearbook with essays, pictures and episode synopses.

 In July 2015, Shout!
 Factory announced it had begun preparing for a Blu-ray release of the series.
 It was subsequently confirmed in December 2015 that Shout! would release the complete series on Blu-ray on March 22, 2016, and the set would contain all special features from the previous releases and the episodes in both their original aspect ratio and widescreen.

 As of July 1, 2021, all U.S. DVD and Blu-ray releases have been discontinued and are out of print.